 Which Dogs Are Prone to Canine Distemper?

 Puppies and adolescent dogs who have not been vaccinated are most vulnerable to the distemper virus.
 They are typically rescues with unknown vaccination histories or have been bought from pet stores.

 How Can Canine Distemper Be Prevented?

-will ensure that the virus is not in your dog’s living environment.
+Also, routine cleaning and disinfecting your home (or kennel) will ensure that the virus is not in your dog’s living environment.

 How Can Canine Distemper Be Treated?